materialsproject/pymatgen/README.md

 2. [ffmpeg](http://www.http://ffmpeg.org//) : Needed for generation of movies
    (structure_vtk.py).
 The executable ffmpeg must be in the path.

-## Basic Setup ##
+## Basic Setup for Non-developers ##

-1. Clone the repo.
-2. Install the necessary python libraries.
-3. (Recommended) Add pymatgen to your PYTHONPATH or use python setup.py develop.
-4. (Recommended for developers) Copy hooks from the example-hooks directory into the .git/hooks/ directory in your local repo.
+If you are using pymatgen purely as a library and do not intend to contribute code, you may install pymatgen either easy_install or python setup.py.

+If you have easy_install in your Python setup, the simplest way to get the latest stable release of pymatgen is to do:

+	easy_install pymatgen

+If you don't have easy_install, or you prefer to install the latest development version of pymatgen, you can download the tarball and then do the following:

+	tar -zxvf pymatgen.tar.gz
+	cd pymatgen
+	python setup.py install

+You may need to run the above with root privileges on your machine.
+In addition, you may need to install additional python libraries and dependencies.

 With these two basic steps, you should be able to use most of the pymatgen code.
 I recommend that you start by reading some of the unittests in the tests